boundtotheearth/tp/docs/UserGuide.md

 Done by Farrell Nah Jun Hao

-Deletes a project or task in the list.
+Deletes an item in the list.

 Format: `delete ID`